Published: August 2021 | Updated: August 2023

 - Cedar: Fleas despise the smell of cedar chips, but there's a chance your cat does, too.
 Since cedar oil is a harmless, non-toxic essential oil, you can spritz it on your cat's fur or place a few drops on his collar to keep the pests away.

-- Citric acid is one of the most efficient natural flea killers, making lemon juice a well-known home cure for flea treatment.
+- Citric acid: As one of the most efficient natural flea killers, lemon juice is a well-known home cure for flea treatment.
 You can spritz your cat's coat with a solution produced by boiling a chopped lemon or two, steeping it for two hours, then draining and transferring the liquid into a spray bottle.
 Work the solution into your cat's fur, being careful not to get it in her eyes.
 Repeat as-needed until the fleas are gone.

 Obesity is on the rise in cats and dogs, and it can lead to major health issues.
 Obesity-related health issues include arthritis from joint pressure, diabetes, heart and lung problems, gastrointestinal issues, and a weakened immune system.
-Portion management and eating a species-appropriate diet reduce your cat's risk of disease dramatically.7) Minimize stress
+Portion management and eating a species-appropriate diet reduce your cat's risk of disease dramatically.

 For humans and pets alike, stress, whether physiological or emotional, is the core cause of sickness.
 As much as possible, try to reduce stress in your cat's environment, including your own.
 Cats and people frequently mimic each other's bodily and emotional states, and your stress can also make your cats ill.
-Maintaining a positive outlook yourself can dramatically reduce your cat's risk of illness.8) Consider adding supplements
+Maintaining a positive outlook yourself can dramatically reduce your cat's risk of illness.

 Did you know that 70% of the immune system resides in the gut?
 This means your cat's digestive system (and your own and other pets) must be balanced by proper bacteria to be healthy.
 You will often hear this referred to as a healthy gut microbiome.
 Unfortunately, the gut microbiome is easily affected by stress, anxiety, and poor diet.
 It's more difficult to notice this quickly as far as immunity goes, but you may notice excessive gas and diarrhea if it's extremely disturbed.